 fNIRS (functional near infrared spectroscopy) is a brain scanning technique that's portable.
 This makes it ideal to scan the brains of kids who may have sustained a concussion while playing sports.
 This study will try to improve previous game-side concussion diagnosis by scanning kid's brains and seeing if their brain activity indicates a concussion, or a full recovery from a previous concussion.
 As you might guess, kids just want to play and could easily lie about how they feel to get back in the game, putting themselves at risk for a repeat-concussion.
 Since their brain activity can't lie, this is a huge improvement in keeping kids safe from concussions while still letting them enjoy sports and all of their benefits.

-To develop a non-invasive wearable technology for measuring brain function.
-If successful, this technology will be commercialized and will provide an objective tool to aid physicians and trained healthcare providers in the diagnosis and management of concussion and traumatic brain injury
+This project aims to develop a non-invasive wearable technology for measuring brain function.
+If successful, this technology will be commercialized and will provide an objective tool to aid physicians and trained healthcare providers in the diagnosis and management of concussion and traumatic brain injury.

 Amount Funded: $26,500